 Analog Audio Outputs: The Onkyo TX-NR5100 is outfitted with the following analog audio outputs.

-- Binding-Post Speaker Terminals: There are binding-post terminals for the Front speaker connections and spring-clip terminals for Center, Surround, Surround Back/Height speaker connections.
-The binding post terminals will accept bare-wire (up to 10AWG), pin-connectors, and banana plugs (single only).
-The spring-clip terminals only support bare-wire (up to 12AWG) and pin-connectors.
+- Binding-Post Speaker Terminals: There are binding-post terminals for all speaker connections - Front, Center, Surround, Surround Back/Height, and Zone B. The binding post terminals will accept bare-wire (up to 10AWG), pin-connectors, and banana plugs (single only).
 Use 4- to 16-ohm speakers (there is an impedance setting in the receiver's menu).

 - Dual Subwoofer Outputs: The AV receiver offers two subwoofer outputs to connect dual powered subs for extra bass.
 The dual outputs are wired in parallel and share the same input signal (they are not discrete).